-Based on what happened last year, Breadnbeyond rounded up facts, figures, and predictions about the state of video marketing in 2018 in an infographic.
+Based on what happened last year, Breadnbeyond rounded up facts, figures, and predictions about the state of video in marketing in an infographic.
 Before we jump into the infographic, let’s take a look at some of the highlights.

 There are multiple possible answers to this question that depends on several factors, namely your target market and preferred campaign model.